 Coming up with new job ideas.

 When you have always thought about your career heading down one path, it can be difficult to consider the possibility of something new.
 I find this to be especially true for those who have invested a lot in their education to date with a singular path in mind.
-At this point in the program, we use the self-reflection which occurred in part 1 to help guide the job search.
-We provide a tremendous amount of resources For those who are really stuck, we provide some additional optional tools to help generate new ideas.
+At this point in the program, we use the self-reflection which occurred in previous weeks to help guide the job search.
+For those who are really stuck, we provide some additional optional tools to help generate new ideas.
 “What I say to my clients is reminding them that they decided to go through a coaching journey so that they could get outside of their comfort zone.
 And no choice is permanent.
 So let yourself go.
 Explore.
 And just see what you come up with,” says Foram.

 Being scared to dream big.